On model selection consistency of regularized M-estimators: Conclusion

 \section{Conclusion}

-We proposed the notion of geometric decomposablility and generalized the irrepresentable condition to geometrically decomposable penalties.
-This notion of decomposability builds on the notions by Negahban et al.\ \cite{negahban2012unified} and van de Geer \cite{vandegeer2012weakly} and readily admits a notion of irrepresentability (Assumption \ref{asu:irrepresentable}).
+We proposed the notion of geometric decomposablility and showed it is key to the model selection properties of regularized M-estimators.
+Our notion of decomposability builds on the notions by \cite{candes2012simple} and \cite{vandegeer2012weakly} and readily admits a notion of irrepresentability.

-We also developed a general framework for establishing consistency and model selection consistency of M-estimators with geometrically decomposable penalties.
-Our main result (Theorem \ref{thm:main-result} gives deterministic conditions on the problem that guarantee consistency and model selection consistency.
-We combined our main result with probabilistic analysis to establish the consistency and model selection consistency of two commonly used models in signal/image processing and bioinformatics.
+We also developed a general framework for establishing consistency and model selection consistency of regularized M-estimators.
+Our main result (Theorem \ref{thm:main} gives deterministic conditions on the problem that guarantee consistency and model selection consistency.
+We combined our main result with probabilistic analysis to study the model selection properties of the lasso, generalized lasso, and nuclear norm minimization.
+To our knowledge the non-asymptotic result on rank-consistency of nuclear norm minimization is novel.